tanmayrannavare/StaticWebsite/README.md

 ✅ Website loads from CloudFront domain (secured with HTTPS) ✅ Jenkins pipeline auto-deploys updates from GitHub → S3 → CloudFront ✅ All AWS resources are properly configured (VPC, SG, EC2, S3, CloudFront)
+# ⚠️ Archived: This project is no longer maintained.
+The original infrastructure (EC2 instance) has been deleted.